Nationals vs. Brewers Player Props Betting Odds

 |0

-- Candelario has picked up at least one hit in three games in a row.
-During his last five outings he is hitting .286 with a double, four walks and two RBI.
+- Abrams has picked up at least one hit in three games in a row.
+In his last five games he is hitting .278 with three walks.

 |Opponent